web3-authn/tatchi/packages/passkey/src/core/WebAuthnManager/LitComponents/README.md

 Key components:
 - Embedded Transaction Button: Iframe host + embedded element that shows a button and on hover displays a tooltip with transaction details.
-- TooltipTxTree: A tiny, dependency‑free tree component used to visualize transactions, actions, and arguments.
+- TxTree: A tiny, dependency‑free tree component used to visualize transactions, actions, and arguments.

 ## Initialization (Iframe Bootstrap Scripts)